Humbugs/Humbugs.github.io/_products/monopoly-with-chocolate-pieces.md

 height: 215
 depth: 35
 weight: 300
-meta_description: Monopoly with Chocolate pieces only £9.99.
+meta_description: 'Monopoly with Chocolate pieces only Ãº9.99.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Chocolate, Novelty]
 contains: [Gluten, Lactose, Nuts, Sugar, Gelatin]